THE PERVERSION OF GRACE

 God placed man in the midst of Paradise on the earth.
 It is God’s intention to redeem fallen man, to restore man, now transformed through Christ, to Paradise on the earth.

-Most of the Apostle Paul’s writings have to do with actual righteousness, while a lesser part of his writings explain imputed (ascribed) righteousness.
+Most of the Apostle Paul’s writings are about actual righteousness, while a smaller portion of his writings explain imputed (ascribed) righteousness.
 But we have seized on ascribed righteousness and have made it the only righteousness of the Christian redemption.
-It is our fleshly desires and love of self that prevent us from perceiving the stress of the Apostle on godly behavior.
+It is our fleshly desires and love of self that prevent us from perceiving the emphasis of the Apostle on godly behavior.

 Neither the Book of Acts nor the Epistles emphasizes ascribed righteousness except when Paul is reasoning with the Jews.
 The exhortations directed toward the Gentiles concern godly living.
 Paul declared in several instances that the believer who continues in the lusts of the flesh will not inherit the Kingdom of God.